liisa-j/Machine-learning-project---predicting-depression/README.md

 - **intermediate_presentation** - contains code for intermediate presentation dealing with the original Reddit dataset and extracting parquet files from this dataset (for more specific overview see the intermediate_presentation/README.md)

+Scripts in the main/root folder:
+- **Scripts for preprocessing the data** - All files P_*.py are for preprocessing the data.
+For more details please see below (2.
+Scripts for data preprocessing).
+- **Scripts for feature exctraction** - All files starting with F_*.py are for feature exctraction.
+For more details please see below (3.
+Scripts of feature exctraction).

 ---